Aiven-Open/klaw-docs/README.md

 ## Scripts used and their actions

 ℹ️ You can see all our scripts in the [`package.json`](package.json).
-You can also run `npm run` in your console to get a list of all available scripts.
+You can also run `pnpm run` in your console to get a list of all available scripts.

 Please note that you have to set up your [local development](#installation-and-usage) in order to use the scripts.

 Here are the important ones you're likely to use:

-- `npm start`: starts the app for development
+- `pnpm start`: starts the app for development
-- `npm run build`: will build the documentation site and generate all static files in "build".
-After `build` you can run `npm run serve` to test your build locally
+- `pnpm build`: will build the documentation site and generate all static files in "build".
+After `build` you can run `pnpm serve` to test your build locally
-- `npm run lint`: runs a format check and if no error is found, lints code and markdown files in the project.
+- `pnpm lint`: runs a format check and if no error is found, lints code and markdown files in the project.
   - the linting script does not mutate your code.
 See [Linting and code formatting](#linting-and-code-formatting) for more info.
-- `npm run reformat`: runs the code formatter (Prettier) as well as the markdown linter in fix mode.
+- `pnpm reformat`: runs the code formatter (Prettier) as well as the markdown linter in fix mode.
 This will mutate your code.
-- `npm run markdown-link-check`: checks if there are any broken links.
+- `pnpm markdown-link-check`: checks if there are any broken links.
 Note: This requires internet connection, as it does check external links, too!
-  - Run `npm run markdown-link-check -- -o` to only check for internal links (offline mode).
+  - Run `pnpm markdown-link-check -- -o` to only check for internal links (offline mode).
-  - Run `npm run markdown-link-check -- -q` to only log errors.
+  - Run `pnpm markdown-link-check -- -q` to only log errors.
-  - Run `npm run markdown-link-check -- -f /path/your-file.md` to run checks for only one file.
+  - Run `pnpm markdown-link-check -- -q /path/your-file.md` to run checks for only one file.

 For these scripts, you need to have Vale installed (see [Requirements](#requirements)):

-- `npm run spell:error` to show only errors (same as in CI)
+- `pnpm spell:error` to show only errors (same as in CI)
-- `npm run spell:warn` to show errors as well as warnings
+- `pnpm spell:warn` to show errors as well as warnings
-- `npm run spell:all` to show errors, warnings and suggestions
+- `pnpm spell:warn` to show errors, warnings and suggestions

 ℹ️ We are using a custom hook path for enabling pre-commit hooks.
-This path is set in the local git configuration when running `npm install`.
+This path is set in the local git configuration when running `pnpm install`.

 ## Linting and code formatting